astrobin/astrobin/README.md

 ## Step 8: Debugging server

-For debugging purposes, it is recommended that you launch a simple development server on port 8084, and then access it directly bypassing nginx.
+For debugging purposes, it is recommended that you launch a simple development server on port 8084, and then access it directly.

 ```bash
 docker exec -it astrobin python manage.py runserver 0.0.0.0:8084